huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

   , the value ranges from 1 to 9.
 If `period_unit` is set to *year*, the value ranges from 1 to 3.
 This parameter is mandatory if `charging_mode` is set to *prePaid*.
 Changing this creates a new resource.

-* `auto_renew` - (Optional, String, ForceNew) Specifies whether auto renew is enabled.
-Valid values are "true" and " false".
-Changing this creates a new resource.
+* `auto_renew` - (Optional, String) Specifies whether auto renew is enabled.
+Valid values are "true" and "false".

 * `runtime` - (Optional, String, ForceNew) Specifies the runtime of the CCE node.
 Valid values are *docker* and *containerd*.
 Changing this creates a new resource.